fspielman/Book-Cipher-Encrypter-Decrypter-/README.md

 # Book Cipher Encrypter/Decrypter
 Takes a plain text file as input and encrypts it with Book Cipher using another text file.
 Decrypts encrypted text files.
-//talk about GUI and key features
+//talk about GUI and key features (exceptions box, randomizing indexes, double space in encoded to represent single space in encyrpted
 //paste pictures

 ## What is a Book Cipher?